 For XR service, However, it can be seen that in addition to encode/decode and content hosting, there are more requirements that traditional 2D media need not define, such as spatial localization and mapping, pose tracking, rendering, etc..
 It is generally accepted that these functions require network assistance, which will put forward more requirements on cloud/edge or network.

-In order to provide high-qualityuser experience, on the one hand, it is necessary to form XR service collaboration mode in terms of unified requirement for resources, content and capabilities, and on the other hand, 5G network capabilities like network c omputation capability and deterministic network capabilities can support XR service development.
+In order to provide high-quality and secure user experience, on the one hand, it is necessary to form XR service collaboration mode in terms of unified requirement for resources, content and capabilities, and on the other hand, 5G network capabilities like network c omputation capability and deterministic network capabilities can support XR service development.

 In particular, with the development of multi-type terminals, cloud-edge collaboration and enabling platforms, there are more requirements for collaboration modes supporting deployment of XR service.